seph14/LuisaComputeSimulator/README.md

 ## 🙏 Acknowledgments

-Thanks to the [LuisaCompute](https://github.com/LuisaGroup/LuisaCompute) and [libuipc](https://github.com/spiriMirror/libuipc) communities for their open-source contributions to physically-based simulation.
+Thanks to LuisaCompute and Libuipc community, their open-source spirit has propelled the advancement of the reality.

 ---